 It took us seven travel days to get from Seattle to PV.
 We land travel like we cruised.
 Slow.

 We came across some beautiful wood carvings from the early 1940's hanging in the bar at the Hotel Playa de Cortez in Guaymas.
 The hotel is old, about a hundred years, and a bit down on its luck.
 But it's former splendor is still evident.

 |Playa de Cortez lobby|

-A bit racy for the times, but Hotel Playa de Cortez was a beach resort.
-Loosen up and get lucky.
+A bit racy for the times, but Hotel Playa de Cortez was a beach resort where the rich went for some fun.